 To successfully promote rural economic development different types of inclusive business models can be applied, Contract Farming being one of them.
 If deemed suitable to the respective situation, properly planned and well managed, Contract Farming can turn out to be a very profitable approach.

-GIZ’s approach to promote contract farming as is an inclusive business model, practical and process oriented.
-It guides practitioners through sound planning, starting-up, consolidation and scaling-up of contract farming schemes.
+GIZ’s approach to promoting Contract Farming as is an inclusive business model, practical and process oriented.
+It guides practitioners through sound planning, starting-up, consolidation and scaling-up of Contract Farming schemes.

 The approach has been described in more detail in the SNRD newsletter of Nov/Dec 2016.

-The contract farming business model that GIZ promotes is based on inclusiveness of smallholders, women and youth.
+The Contract Farming business model that GIZ promotes is based on the inclusiveness of smallholders, women and youth.
 For a successful integration certain principles need to be considered: